eliasYFGM/Luna2/README.md

 # Luna 2
 This is an open-source remake of the creepypasta game "Luna 2" (or Luna Game 2) in the C language, started as a small tribute to the "Luna Game" series after 5 years of its first release in 2011.

+Gameplay is 99% identical to Luna 2.
+It has improved physics and a few bug-fixes too.

 ## Compilation

 ### Linux